jethrokuan/braindump/content/posts/neural_ode.md

 Because neural networks apply discrete transformations, to learn dynamical systems with (recurrent) neural networks, one must discretize the time steps, for example through binning the observations into fixed time intervals.
-Expressing time as a discrete variable can be unnatural, for example, in processes where events occur at irregular intervals.
+However, expressing time as a discrete variable can be unnatural: this includes processes where events occur at irregular intervals.
 This means that the current state-of-the-art neural networks are still unable to model continuous sequential data.